bhauman/figwheel-main/docs/tutorial.md

 ![screen shot of defn hello warnings](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/terminal-defn-hello-warnings.png)

-Getting feedback like this as you coding is more timely than waiting until the file get's compiled and loaded by hand.
+Getting feedback like this as you are coding is more timely than waiting until a file is compiled and loaded by hand and allows you to concentrate more on the problem with less interuptions from the process.

 Now let's cause a compile error by adding parenthesis around `defn hello` so that it looks like this: